 EXPLORE NATURE!
 If you're wild about New Hampshire wildlife, the Squam Lakes Natural Science Center is the place to visit!
 From bears to bobcats, owls to otters, this natural science center provides everyone with an opportunity to see wildlife close up and learn about their habitats.

-Library passes are valid for TWO FREE
+Library passes are valid for 2 free

 , every day from May 1 to November 1.
 Please note that Library Membership passes are not appropriate for use by schools or other organized groups.